ctripcorp/flybirds/docs/demoproject.md

 - `ignoreOrder`

 ​		List difference ignoring order or duplicates.
-Required for `platform=web`.
 Default is：`false`。Valid only when  `requestInterception=true`.

 - `abortDomainList`

-​		List of domains that abort routes when requests are blocked。 Required for `platform=web`.
+​		List of domains that abort routes when requests are blocked.
 For example："abortDomainList": ["google.com"].
 Valid only when  `requestInterception=true`.

 - `beforeRunPage`